yugabyte/yugabyte-db/docs/content/preview/drivers-orms/csharp/postgres-npgsql.md

 ## CRUD operations with PostgreSQL Npgsql driver

 Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps in the [Build an application](../../../quick-start/build-apps/csharp/ysql) page under the Quick start section.

-The following section break down the quick start example to demonstrate how to perform common tasks required for C# application development using the Npgsql driver.
+The following section breaks down the quick start example to demonstrate how to perform common tasks required for C# application development using the Npgsql driver.

-After completing the below steps, you should have a working C# app that uses the YugabyteDB JDBC driver to connect to your cluster, set up tables, run a query, and print out results.
+After completing these steps, you should have a working C# application that uses the Npgsql driver to connect to your cluster, set up tables, run a query, and print out results.

-### Step 1: Add the Npgsql Driver Dependency
+### Step 1: Add the Npgsql driver dependency

 If you are using Visual Studio IDE, follow these steps: